sourcefrog/cargo-mutants/README.md

   has been done here yet.)

 - For trees that are thoroughly tested, you can use `cargo mutants` in CI to check that they remain so.
-(This is possible but might not be really practical yet, because cargo-mutants generates too many uninteresting findings -- this can be fixed.)

 ## How it works